hou-mon/qub.video-spec/CONTRIBUTING.md

-# Contributing to QUB
+# Contributing to qub

-Thank you for your interest in contributing to the QUB specification.
+Thank you for your interest in contributing to the qub specification.

 ## How to Contribute